 One sober reminder, although the headlines are full of the reduction in the 2M rule, you must continue to work to the 2m rule at work unless you are able to mitigate the risk of working at 1.5m or closer.
 This must be reflected in your Covid-19 Risk Assessments.

-The implications due to track and trace for a business that has a staff member that develops Covid-19 and has been working with colleagues in your business environment are not only significant but potentially catastrophic, as you would have read in the case of the meat processing plant in North Wales, who lost all its staff due to an outbreak of Covid-19 in the work place and the requirement for all staff to self-isolate.
+The implications due to track and trace for a business that has a staff member that develops Covid-19 and has been working with colleagues in your business environment are not only significant but potentially catastrophic, as you would have read in the case of the meat processing plant in North Wales, who lost all its staff due to an outbreak of Covid-19 in the workplace and the requirement for all staff to self-isolate.

 Please seek our guidance as we can help with the appropriate Covid-19 Risk Assessment steps and process.
 Here are the most relevant changes to Government Guidance.
 Follow the links in each case:

 These 12 guides cover a range of different types of work.
-Many businesses operate more than one type of workplace, such as an office, factory and fleet of vehicles.
+Many businesses operate more than one type of workplace, such as an office, factory or fleet of vehicles.
 You may need to use more than one of these guides as you think through what you need to do to keep people safe.
 Further guidance will be published as more businesses are able to reopen.